Rlaur2/Trivia/README.md

 -Use the token generator to ensure unique sessions and reset token when 'Code 4: Token Empty' is returned -Display a results screen at the end with percentage of correct answers

+Things to polish
+- Make sure every button has pointer:cursor
+- Add token to API call so no repeats, then make sure you deal with the errors
+- Add a "loading" screen if possible during longer API calls